Azman05Azeem/MC-Server-Switch/README.md

 # 🎮 Minecraft Discord Bot

-A self-hosted Discord bot that lets you start, stop, and monitor your Minecraft Java server directly from Discord — with idle auto-shutdown, live console streaming, a system tray icon, and a terminal CLI.
+A self-hosted discord bot that lets you start, stop, and monitor your Minecraft Java server directly from Discord — with idle auto-shutdown, live console streaming, a system tray icon, and a terminal CLI.

 ---